Roasted Poblanos Stuffed with Corn, Quinoa, and Monterey Jack

 Friends, I am 100 percent ready for butternut squash lasagna and cabbage soup and balsamic-roasted Brussels sprouts, but I am not quite ready to say goodbye to so many of my seasonal favorites, namely corn and peppers.

-But for now, while the local corn is still arriving at the my little Co-op, this one’s getting made as is on repeat.
+But for now, while the local corn is still arriving at my little Co-op, this one’s getting made without change on repeat.
 Also: the stuffed peppers can be made ahead!
 Store them in the fridge in a covered vessel, then bake as needed—how nice, right?
-This is one of many helpful getting-ahead tips in My Kitchen Chalkboard , which is all about meal planning with a focus on seasonal cooking.

 Adapted from Leigh Belanger’s My Kitchen Chalkboard